Profile

 2. 2

-Finely grind the toasted almonds to make a almond flour, then combine with the semolina, plain flour, cinnamon, and cloves.
+Finely grind the toasted almonds into a flour, then mix them with the semolina, plain flour, cinnamon, and cloves.

 3. 3